logicstride/kanban-board-angular/README.md

 *   Create new tasks with titles and descriptions.
 *   View tasks organized in distinct columns (e.g., To Do, In Progress, Done).
 *   Drag and drop tasks between columns to update their status.
-*   (Potentially: Edit or delete existing tasks - *add/remove based on actual features*)
+*   Edit or delete existing tasks

 ## Tech Stack